In 2020, Southern Adventist University's tuition was $22,320 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Southern Adventist University undergrads use financial aid to to cover the cost of tuition.
-In 2021, 1,458 of the 2,448 undergrads enrolled received financial aid.
-Southern Adventist University meets 68 percent of the demonstrated financial need for undergraduates.
+In 2022, 1,458 of the 3,091 undergrads enrolled received financial aid.
+Southern Adventist University meets 68% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $16,593 a year.
-Around 70 percent of Southern Adventist University undergrads take out student loans to cover any remaining costs.
+Around 70% of Southern Adventist University undergrads take out student loans to cover any remaining costs.
 Southern Adventist University graduates who have student loans graduate with an average of $33,445 of student loan debt.

 The average debt for each loan type varies.